decentholograms/Discord-SpamBot/README.md

 # IMPORTANT

 - The creator of this bot is not responsible for misuse.
-- In order for the bot to be able to spy on that channel, it must be enabled "Use external applications" This comes by default in any discord channel.
+- In order for the bot to be able to spy on that channel, it must be enabled "Use external applications".
+This comes by default in any discord channel.
 Be careful with this on your Discord server.